 - Approximately one third are diagnosed during labour when the fetus can be directly palpated through the cervix.

 - After 37 weeks, external cephalic version can be attempted whereby an attempt is made to turn the baby manually by manipulating the pregnant mother's abdomen.
+This reduces the risk of non-cephalic delivery and is quite low in risk.
+Maternal postural techniques have also been tried, but there is insufficient evidence to support these.

 - When the fetus is positioned with the head on one side of the pelvis and the buttocks in the other (transverse lie), vaginal delivery is impossible.

-- This requires Caesarean section unless it converts or is converted late in pregnancy.
+- This requires caesarean section unless it converts or is converted late in pregnancy.
 The surgeon may be able to rotate the fetus through the wall of the uterus once the abdominal wall has been opened.
 Otherwise, a transverse uterine incision is needed to gain access to a fetal pole.

 - Internal podalic version is no longer attempted.